Central African RepublicOfficial Name: Central African Republic

 Photography: Taking photographs of police or military installations, airports, or any other government buildings is prohibited.
 Unauthorized photography may result in the seizure of photographic equipment by the CAR authorities.
 Police or other government authorities can provide information and grant permission for photographing a particular subject or location.
 Locals in CAR may be very sensitive to all photography.
 It is best to ask permission first.

 Corruption: Corruption remains a serious problem among the CAR security forces, some members of which have harassed travelers for bribes.
 At night, the roads in the capital are often manned with impromptu checkpoints, at which police or soldiers ask motorists and travelers for money.

-LGBT RIGHTS: Same-gender sexual relations are illegal in the CAR and the penal code criminalizes consensual same-gender sexual activity.
-The penalty for "public expression of love" between persons of the same gender is imprisonment for six months to two years or a fine of between 150,000 to 600,000 CFA francs ($295 to $1,185).
-When one of the participants is under age, the adult may be sentenced to two to five years' imprisonment or a fine of 100,000 to 800,000 CFA francs ($200 to $1,600).
-Although there have been no recent reports that police arrested or detained persons under these provisions, they remain illegal.
-LGBT travelers should review the LGBT Travel Information page.
+LGBTI Travelers: Same-sex sexual relations are illegal in the CAR and the penal code criminalizes consensual same-sex sexual activity.
+The penalty for "public expression of love" between persons of the same sex is imprisonment for six months to two years or a stiff fine.
+When one of the participants is under age, the adult may be sentenced to two to five years' imprisonment or a fine.

 Medical facilities are extremely limited in the CAR, and the quality of care is unreliable.
 Sanitation levels are low.
 Many medicines are not available; you should carry properly labeled prescription drugs and other medications with you that will suffice for your entire visit.